Fractured Fairy Tales

 First Is Best?

-In order for students to fully appreciate the fractured nature of these
+In order for students to fully appreciate the fractured nature of these fairy tales, they must be familiar with the originals.

 5. Make a Venn diagram of the three stories and list likenesses.

 6. Ask students to think about ways that these stories could be retold with a humorous bent.
 This includes - point of view, modernizing the place and time, different attitudes, expanding the story beyond the traditional ending, and taking a character from the story and telling it's story (see Fractured Thoughts for more ideas).
 Explain that authors sometimes like to use these familiar tales with a new twist.
 Ask if they are familiar with any such retellings.
 Tell or read "The True Story of the Three Little Pigs" by Jon Scieszka, "Sleeping Ugly" by Jane Yolen and "The Frog Prince Revisited" by Marilyn Kinsella.
 Elicit from the class the techniques the authors used to fracture a tale.
 Provide several examples for your classroom library.
-(See below)7.
-Write a class version of a tale using your students' suggestions.
+(See below)

-two tales in the middle and differences on the right and the left of the Venn.
+In order to retain ties to the original, a fractured tale must share some similarities with its originator.
+Make a Venn diagram.
+List the similarities of two tales in the middle and differences on the right and the left of the Venn.

 Twisted: